swcarpentry/DEPRECATED-bc/git/novice/01-backup.md

 +The two moons may be a problem for Wolfman
 ```

-The output is cryptic because it isn't really intended for human beings to read:
+The may seem a bit cryptic at first:
 it's a series of commands for tools like editors and `patch`
 telling them how to reconstruct one file given the other.
 If we can break it down into pieces: